 Psalm 30:10-12

-In these verses we see a beautiful progression.
-First, David cries out for mercy and help, acknowledging his dependence on God.
-Then comes the transformation: mourning becomes dancing, sorrow is replaced with joy.
-Finally, the result of this divine work is praise.
+Finally, the result of this supernatural work is praise.
 David understands that silence is not an option when God has acted so powerfully in one’s life.
+Praise becomes the natural response to grace received.

-May Psalm 30 remind us that no matter how dark the night may seem, joy comes in the morning.
 God remains faithful, and His work in our lives always leads us from sorrow to praise, from silence to thanksgiving, and from brokenness to worship.
+He is the God who restores, the God who heals, and the God who gives us a new song.

-2 comments on “I will sing praise to you, and not be silent
+2 comments on “I will sing praise to you, and not be silent”

-1. I was very moved reading about the song, it was very moving and enlightening.
+I was very moved reading about the song, it was very moving and enlightening.
 I’m 70 years old and I am learning new things every day.
 I read or try to read about the word of our Lord every day, some time from my bible and from my phone.
 I just want to thank you for lessons, they have been meaningful, and joyful thank you praise God.
 Amen and Amen.